INFOLITE-IN/STRING-SESSION-BOT/README.md

 ### Note:
 This was First made by [](https://github.com/.).
-And I am very lazy to add README.md for this repo so taken the README.MD from [SOCIAL MECHANIC](https://github.com/SOCIAL-MECHANIC-1997).
+And I am very lazy to add README.md for this repo so taken the README.MD from []().
 I made small changes in this repo to make easy for the beginners to deploy.

 ## Follow on:
 <p align="left">